SzaboGergely0419/PPCU_IFOM_YeastTracker/README.md

 The aim of this library is to provide ML-based cell tracking solutions for yeast cells, using a novel time-symmetric tracking approach.
 It is based on a collaborative research project between [PPCU](https://itk.ppke.hu/en) and [IFOM](https://www.ifom.eu/en/).

-The codebase in this repository is frozen at the time of publication for transparency purposes.
+The codebase in this repository is frozen at the time of publication for transparency.
 For the dynamically updated code versions, please visit: https://github.com/SzaboGergely0419/Symmetry-Tracker

 Paper publication is still in progress, for the preprint version please check out: